ponderworthy/MultiJACK/README.md

 ### Script SOFT

 SOFT starts the first JACK server not connected to audio hardware.
 It runs the dummy driver.
 This script is invoked with a single command-line option, which is the soft server number.  zita-njbridge supports a theoretical maximum of 64 total servers, which means 1 hard and 63 soft.
-It is unclear whether multiple hard servers could be supported; this might be possible by containerization, so that each hard server would be given its own multicast IP.

   #/bin/bash
   /usr/bin/jackd -nPART$1 -ddummy -r48000 -p512

+### Addendum

+It is unclear whether multiple hard servers could be supported; this might be possible by containerization, so that each hard server would be given its own multicast IP.